 The Storyteller of Kabul

-Eventually, Yawar grew up to be a man in Hashim’s household and then married to his bride who shared her breast milk for both, her son, Jafar, and Khaled, Hashim's grandson, from an elite Pashtun family whose mother lacked milk.
+In 1932, he offered his sincere benevolence to raise an eight-year-old, motherless Hazara boy, Yawar, whose father, Malik Sayed Mohammad, had been wrongfully imprisoned for the murder of a child.
+Eventually, Yawar grew up to be a man in Hashim’s household and then married his bride, who shared her breast milk for both her son, Jafar, and Khaled, Hashim's grandson, from an elite Pashtun family whose mother lacked milk.
+Despite the risk of adverse consequences, Hashim favored a minatory Hazara family and Shiites.
+However, Yawar’s grandsons and their families live happily in Europe and Canada today.

 Storytelling was a way to see the world bigger than the one you were looking at, and that had great appeal for me.
 I think, since that was part of my upbringing, it became part of me, and I wanted to pass it along to my kids and my grandkids. .